-In the early 19th century there were very few breweries in Australia so people drank expensive imported brands from England or ‘rot-gut’ liquors said to send men mad.
-Peter Degraves was a fixer, who devised a way to divert fresh water to Hobart town and even submitted plans for improving a Hobart jail during his incarceration there in 1826.
+In the early 19th century there were very few breweries in Australia, so people drank expensive imported brands from England or ‘rot-gut’ liquors - said to send men mad.
+Peter Degraves was a fixer - he devised a way to divert fresh water to Hobart town and even submitted plans for improving a Hobart jail during his incarceration there in 1826.
 Although these two plans failed, Degraves’ plans for a brewery that produced ‘genuine beer … beer that cannot be excelled in this colony’ succeeded and Cascade Brewery Co. was born in 1832.
 Degraves used the sparkling fresh mountain water from the cascades as well as Tasmania’s quality hops to create the first great Australian beer.

-In 1854 Thomas Aitken founded the Victoria Brewery and became famous for his award winning bitter ales which were brewed to provide refreshment in the harsh Australian climate.
+In 1854 Thomas Aitken founded the Victoria Brewery and became famous for his award winning bitter ales, brewed to provide refreshment in the harsh Australian climate.
 Aitken’s Victoria Bitter Ale quickly became a popular drink for thirsty miners drawn to Victoria during the gold rush.

-The Foster Brothers Pioneer the Concept of a Cold Beer on a Hot Summers' Day
+The Foster Brothers pioneer the concept of a cold beer on a hot summer day

-The economic depression of the 1890s hit Victoria hard and forced many breweries to close whilst the remaining companies became locked in a fierce price competition.
+The 1890s depression hit Victoria hard, forcing many breweries to close and leaving those that remained in fierce competition.
 In 1907 the Foster’s, Carlton, Victoria, Shamrock, McCracken and Castlemaine breweries decided that the only way to survive was to band together and Carlton & United Breweries (CUB) was formed.
-CUB quickly became a success by taking a scientific approach to brewing which resulted in better flavours and consistency.
+CUB quickly became a success by taking a scientific approach to brewing, resulting in better flavours and greater consistency.

 By the turn of the century Thomas Aitken’s Victoria Bitter had become nationally famous, so famous in fact that CUB only had to print the letters VB on the label for the drink to be recognised.

-It’s been said that at any time in the 1930s CUB could have fielded a mighty football team as it became a popular employer for players.
-At one point, there were so many Collingwood footballers employed at the brewery that a ban was put on employing players from that particular club!
-Carlton Brewery also employed Charlie Pannamm, the first VFL player to reach 100 games and Richmond’s first captain in its inaugural VFL season.
+It’s been said that at any time in the 1930s CUB could have fielded a mighty football team, such was its popularity as an employer of players.
+At one point, there were so many Collingwood players working at the brewery that a ban was put on employing players from that particular club!
+Carlton Brewery also employed Charlie Pannam, the first VFL player to reach 100 games and Richmond’s captain throughout its inaugural VFL season.

-Melbourne brewed beer had been shipped to north Queensland since the turn of the century but it was difficult to maintain quality and wharf labourers as well as railway men often drilled holes in the barrels to steal their share of beer.
-It became easier for CUB to brew locally so they bought the then struggling Great Northern Brewery and steered it through The Great Depression.
+Melbourne-brewed beer had been shipped to north Queensland since the turn of the century but it was difficult to maintain quality, and wharf labourers as well as railway men often drilled holes in the barrels to steal their share of beer.
+So CUB bought the then struggling Great Northern Brewery and steered it through the Great Depression.

-CUB is the first Australian brewer to trial beer in a can with both Foster’s and VB.
+CUB was the first Australian brewer to trial beer in a can with both Foster’s and VB.
 Over 2 million cans sold in the first month.

-Canned beer took over in a big way after it was introduced, so much so that bottled Carlton brands disappeared altogether for a while until Carlton Draught was officially named and introduced as packaged beer in 1967.
+Canned beer became hugely popular after its introduction, so much so that bottled Carlton brands disappeared altogether until Carlton Draught was officially named and introduced as packaged beer in 1967.

-With the rise in popularity of steel cans the glass industry had to innovate, and their answer was the humble stubbie.
+With the rise in popularity of steel cans the glass industry had to innovate, and their answer was the stubbie.
 Stubbies were originally named steinies because they resembled the traditional German beer stein.
-These bottles could be packed into smaller spaces for transport, weighed less and had breakage, making them perfect for transporting beer across large distances to thirsty towns all around the country.
+These bottles could be packed into smaller spaces for transport, weighed less and had fewer instances of breakage, making them perfect for transporting beer across large distances to thirsty towns all around the country.